valeria-va/ROS2_rUBot_mecanum_ws/Documentation/Files/Drivers_Arduino_boards/Driver_Arduino_nano.md

 ````
 ### **Main Program Key Variables and modifications**
 From the main program ROSArduinoBridgeESP32.ino we first changed and added the modules for the encoder and TB6612FNG configurations.
-Nextly some important parameters are defined:
+Next some important parameters are defined:
 ````c++
     /* Run the PID loop at 30 times per second */
     #define PID_RATE           30     // Hz